milvus-logo

 Meta storage

-Meta storage stores snapshots of metadata such as collection schema, node status, and message consumption checkpoints.
+Meta storage stores snapshots of metadata such as collection schema, and message consumption checkpoints.
 Storing metadata demands extremely high availability, strong consistency, and transaction support, so Milvus chose etcd for meta store.
 Milvus also uses etcd for service registration and health check.

 Object storage